sunlightlabs/python-sunlight/docs/source/services/congress.rst

 Bills
 =====

-This set of Congress API methods deal with Congressional bills.
+This set of method provides various ways to search or look up Congressional bills.
 For detailed documentaion on the return value of these methods see `bill fields <http://sunlightlabs.github.io/congress/bills.html#fields>`_.